v-vong3/csulb/cecs_343/demo/patterns-demo/behavioral/repository/README.md

 ## Example

-Image you are tasked with developing a data-centric application.
+Imagine you are tasked with developing a data-centric application.
 The application has to deal with data sources from relational database management systems (RDBMS), but the new CIO is mulling over migrating to a document-based management system (NoSQL).
 The CIO won't make this discussion until 6-months from now.
 Consequently, you may have to switch technology for your new task down the road.

 Since you are a lazy developer and you detest the idea of having to rework your entire application to accomodate an arbitrary decision, you decide to base your application's data access needs off of the (CRUD) Repository pattern.
 If the NoSQL decision does go through, your application would be mostly insulated against it.
 The only portion of your application that would be affect would be the implementation portion of your repository.
 As such, you can simply create a new NoSQL repository object and replace any SQL-based repository instances with the new NoSQL repository instances.